Find answers to frequently asked questions about the Peabody Institute admissions process.

 3. Students may not combine majors in the same department, such as Violin and Viola or Piano and Organ.

-4. Finally, the majors Composition, Computer Music, and Music for New Media are mutually exclusive: no two may be combined.
+5. Finally, the majors Composition, Computer Music, and Music for New Media are mutually exclusive: no two may be combined.
 While Composition or Computer Music may be combined with Recording Arts, the Music for New Media may not be combined with Recording Arts.

 • Music for New Media students may apply in their third year to complete the MA in Recording Arts and Sciences during a single, fifth year of study; thus, graduating with a BM in the fourth year and the MA in the fifth year.
 Details on the requirements can be found here.

 Undergraduate students may add only one minor.
-The Performer Certificate may not be combined with any other program.
+The Performers Certificate may not be combined with any other program.
 Special instructions for students in the five-year BM/MM or BMRA/MA program are noted in Section 2-1.05, with more information at this link.

 Graduate Students